- Location: Maine

 Replace Lost Registration

-Receive a duplicate registration by going to a registration agent and paying the $1 replacement fee.
+Duplicate registrations can be purchased for a $2 fee and any additional agent fee.
 It's helpful to have the boat registration number, if possible.

 Maine doesn't issue any type of boater license.